Abhiswain97/Leaf_disease_detection/README.md

 ### Binary-classification --> Multiclass-classification --> Mask-prediction

+So What can you do to use it?
+Currently, I have created the feature files(made using glcm features), U can run the classification(Binary and multiclass) and reproduce my results.
+Do:
+`python Classification.py --model <model-name>`

 It's a work in progress....
 So there's still polishing going on I will keep it coming!